-Don’t know what to read after Kingkiller Chronicles?
-No problem, I have a list of books like The Kingkiller Chronicles.
+Don’t know what to read after the Kingkiller Chronicles?
+No problem, here’s the answer:

 Top list of books like Name of the Wind